kazurayam/How_to_iterate_over_child_elements_using_TestObject_as_XPath_envelope/README.md

 It is good to have magical values centralized in the Object Repository is good.
 Scattering XPath literals all over the TestCase scripts is a nightmare.
 1. This sample shows you that you can introduce "searching for child elements" and "anything dynamic" by a bit tricky coding.
+You construct a XPath literal dynamicaly for yourself using XPath fragments stored in TestObjects as Envelope.

-Bigginer would not be able to understand this, but novice programmers would understand it quickly.
+Beginners might not be able to use this approach, but well-trained programmers like you would easily see this idea.